Andrea Zammit: Club career

 Zammit came through the San Ġwann system and broke into senior football with the club, scoring 16 goals in 30 matches in the Maltese leagues.
-In January 2022 he joined Valletta on a three-year deal, making 37 appearances and scoring six goals.
+In January 2022 he joined Valletta on a three-year deal, making 47 appearances and scoring nine goals.

-In the summer of 2023 he moved to Italian Serie C side ACR Messina but rescinded his contract due to a lack of first-team opportunities in late 2023; the termination was confirmed on 1 January 2024 by the Times of Malta.
+In the summer of 2023 he moved to Italian Serie C side ACR Messina but rescinded his contract due to a lack of first-team opportunities in late 2023.
 On 9 January 2024 he signed for Birkirkara on a two-and-a-half-year contract.

-Valletta reached agreement to re-sign Zammit in January 2025, as reported by the Times of Malta; his player page lists him at Valletta with a long-term contract.
+Valletta reached agreement to re-sign Zammit in January 2025; his player page lists him at Valletta with a long-term contract.

 International career

 A regular with Malta's youth national teams, Zammit scored for the U-21s in UEFA qualifying, including a late goal in a 2–0 win away to Northern Ireland in 2023.
-He was also on target in a 2024 fixture reported by the Malta FA's news service.
+Andrea Zammit is also listed as the all-time top scorer for the Malta U21 national team having scored 9 goals for Malta U21.
+He was also on target in a 2024 fixture.

-Zammit made his senior international debut for Malta on 14 November 2025, coming on as a substitute in a World Cup qualifier away to Finland; Malta recorded a win, with national-team coach Emilio De Leo praising the team's display in post-match comments.
+Zammit made his senior international debut for Malta on 14 November 2025, coming on as a substitute in a World Cup qualifier away to Finland; Malta recorded a win.